system-transparency/system-transparency/deploy/coreboot-rom/README.md

 make
 ```

-Connect Flasher to the board and test cobbection a few times (ch341a_spi flasher is used here)
+Connect Flasher to the board and test connection a few times (ch341a_spi flasher is used here)

 ```
 sudo./flashrom -p ch341a_spi